 1. Sun-dried or Unburnt Clay Bricks

-The creation of these bricks involves the preparation of clay, molding, and finally drying molded bricks under sunlight.
+The creation of these bricks involves the preparation of clay, moulding, and finally drying moulded bricks under sunlight.
 These bricks are not suitable for permanent structures as they lack strength and are not fire or water-resistant.